 The testosterone-to-cortisol ratio (T:C ratio) is often used as an indicator of an athlete’s anabolic or catabolic state.

-Training-induced cortisol responses should be monitored to avoid overtraining and excessive muscle breakdown.
+Training-induced cortisol responses should be monitored to reduce the risk of overtraining and excessive muscle breakdown.

-Proper nutrition (adequate protein and carbohydrate intake) can help mitigate cortisol’s negative effects on muscle tissue.
+Proper nutrition (adequate protein and carbohydrate intake) can help reduce cortisol’s negative effects on muscle tissue.

 Catecholamines and their role in exercise